sanjaysp91/portfolio-python/README.md

 * It has same API with 'fit' and 'predict' methods.
 * Pipeline prevents data leakage e.g. disclosing testing data in training data.

+#### 3.1.4 Model evaluation
+* Model fitting doesn't always gurantee prediction accuracy.
+A lot depends on data used for training and data used in application.
+And hence the model needs to be directly evaluated.
+* scikit-learn provides various tools for model evaluation.
+Example: cross-validation